Yarden-zamir/vps-manager/docs/dns-management.md

 1. Remove the records from `dns/zones/yourdomain.com.yaml`
 2. Submit PR, review plan, merge
-3. Apply changes from your service repo
+3. Re-run Terraform apply

 ## Integration with Service Creation

-When creating a new service with `create-service.sh`, you'll need to:
+When creating a new service with `create-service.py`, you'll need to:

 1. Add DNS configuration for your domain (follow steps above)
-2. Configure the DNS provider secret in your service repo
+2. Export provider token locally: `export NETLIFY_TOKEN=...`
 3. Update Traefik labels to use your domain

 The service creation script already sets up: